ryanto/acts_as_votable/README.markdown

 - Allow any model to be voted on, like/dislike, upvote/downvote, etc.
 - Allow any model to vote.
 In other words, votes do not have to come from a user, they can come from any model (such as a Group or Team).
-- Provide an easy to write natural language syntax.
+- Provide an easy to write/read syntax.

 ## Installation